bigbosstony/N00769714.github.io/README.md

 ### 2.3.2 Hardware

 The main process of this project is to understand communication of Hue bridge.
+And learn how to set up a connection between raspberry pi and the bridge in a public place.

 ### 2.3.3 Software

 User will use raspberry pi to integrate with the bridge.
+Hue API for raspberry pi will be introduced by the following section.
+Python is the programming language used for this project.

 2.4 Build Instruction
 ---------------------